Meet the Magistrates

 Currently, Magistrate Houk serves on the organizing committee for the Beyond the Game Leadership Luncheon, an annual event which honors local high school student athletes who display leadership skills and potential.
 He was a co-founder of the event in 2018.

 Magistrate Houk has been active as a coach and supporter of youth sports and can be heard frequently on the radio discussing local sports issues, and providing commentary for CYO, High School and University of St. Francis sports.
 Since 1997 he has been the host of the weekly radio show Fighting Irish Preview.

-Magistrate Houk and his wife Lynda are the proud parents of 3 children.
-Lynda is the Executive Director of the Vera Bradley Breast Cancer Foundation.
+Magistrate Houk and his wife Lynda are the proud parents of three children.
+Lynda is the Director of Community Outreach for the Catholic Community Foundation.

 Magistrate Samuel R. Keirns